Interested in learning about Google Search Result Scraping? Here is a beginner’s guide for you to learn the basics.

 Google Search Results API is a dedicated tool that splits organic content from ads and related queries.
 It fetches the data and separates it into manageable JSON.

 It’s simple to see how organic listings rank for any given keywords.
-It also shows Ads information along with shopping and related queries results.
+It also shows Ads information along with shopping and related query results.

 The API is highly versatile in giving input options such as: